cdklabs/cdk-verified-permissions/README.md

 ## Policy Store

-Define a Policy Store with defaults (No schema & Validation Settings Mode set to OFF):
+Define a Policy Store with defaults (No description, No schema & Validation Settings Mode set to OFF):

 ```ts
 const test = new PolicyStore(scope, "PolicyStore");